A "Forceful and Effective Leader"

 Claudrena Harold, Edward Stettinius Professor of History and Associate Dean for the Social Sciences at the University of Virginia

-John Mason, Associate Professor, Co-Director, Holsinger Portrait Project at the University of Virginia
+John Edwin Mason, Associate Professor, Co-Director, Holsinger Portrait Project at the University of Virginia

 Panel 3

-Gertrude Fraser, Professor Emerita, Anthropology, the University of Virginia
+Gertrude Fraser, Associate Professor, Anthropology, the University of Virginia

 Deborah E. McDowell, Alice Griffin Professor of English at the University of Virginia